-Dr Lahrech is a Chartered Economist, Accredited Financial Analyst and an Associate professor of Finance at the Faculty of Business and Law, The British University in Dubai.
-He obtained a Ph.D. in Economics (2007) and a Master of Science in Mathematics with an option in Statistics (2003) from Southern Illinois University Carbondale, USA.
+Dr Abdelmounaim Lahrech - Associate Professor, Faculty of Business & Law option in Statistics (2003) from Southern Illinois University Carbondale, USA.
 He also holds a Bachelor of Science in Mathematics with an option in Statistics from University Mohammed V in Rabat, Morocco (1998).
 Prior to joining BUiD he was an Associate Professor of Economics, Al Akhawayn University, Morocco.
 He has also taught in the Economics & Mathematics Department in Southern Illinois University, USA.
 He has over fourteen years of teaching experience in economics, statistics, research methods and finance and has published in A and B ranked journals.